-Harts Lane, Exeter, Devon EX1 3RD 01392 204600
+Harts Lane, Exeter, Devon EX1 3RD 01392 204600 www.stlukescofe.school office@stlukescofe.school

-www.stlukescofeschool office@stlukescofe.school

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.

 St Luke's is a Church of England School whose vision is to enable every one of our students to live 'life to the full'.
-We strive to ensure that every member of our school community lives out our five core values on a daily basis by:
+We strive to ensure that every member of our school community lives out our five core values on a daily basis by;